What is Single Sign-On (SSO)

 There are several types of SSO, including enterprise (internal) SSO, web (external) SSO, and mobile SSO.
 Each of these types has its own unique characteristics and uses.

 Enterprise SSO works within a corporate firewall and uses a single password to log in.
 Web SSO works over the internet and uses a single password to access websites.
 Mobile SSO is specifically designed for mobile applications, allowing a user to authenticate once to access all mobile apps they have rights to.
+Web app SSO simplifies password management and improves user accessibility to multiple applications through one set of credentials, but it has limitations in managing a broader range of IT resources beyond just web applications.

 How SSO works

-SSO works based upon a trusted relationship set up between an application, known as the service provider, and an identity provider, like a directory service.
+SSO solutions work based upon a trusted relationship set up between an application, known as the service provider, and an identity provider, like a directory service.
 When a user tries to access the application, rather than prompting the user to enter credentials, the application redirects the user to the SSO solution.

 The SSO solution requests authentication from the identity provider.
 If the user has already been authenticated, the identity provider sends a token to the SSO solution, which passes it back to the application, and the user is granted access.
 If the user has not been authenticated, they are prompted to log in, and the process is repeated.